 🔥Real Madrid XI vs Celta Vigo: Confirmed team news, predicted lineups and latest injuries🔥

-Eden Hazard is expected to be back for Real Madrid this weekend as Los Blancos host Celta Vigo in LaLiga, but the Belgian is unlikely to start on Sunday.
+Eden Hazard is expected to be back for Real Madrid this evening as Los Blancos host Celta Vigo in LaLiga, but the Belgian is unlikely to start.

 The former Chelsea attacker has been sidelined since sustaining an ankle injury in the 2-2 draw with Paris Saint-Germain in the Champions League in late November and has missed the club’s last 16 games in all competitions.